wp-plugins/help-for-wp/readme.txt

 [vimeo http://vimeo.com/41046592]

-Developers are also able to customise the plugin by adding additional video or static content that can also be available to users in this free edition.
+Developers are also able to customise the plugin by adding additional video or static content that can also be available to users right inside their WordPress Dashboard.

-Optionally users can choose to subscribe to a premium service that providers an even larger variety of video training materials.

 Videos are not stored in the plugin itself they are read in real time as the user requests a video tutorial, therefore the actual plugin is very small in size.